KacperBialy/CaloriesTracker/.ai/prd.md

 ### 3.2.
 Web Application (Frontend - Astro + React + Tailwind)

-- F-009: Must allow users to log in and register exclusively using their Google account (Google OAuth2), utilizing integration with Supabase.
+- F-009: Must allow users to log in and register exclusively using their login and password, utilizing integration with Supabase.
 - F-010: Must present a main dashboard that displays consumption data for the current day only.
 - F-011: Must visualize the sum of consumed calories in relation to the daily goal set by the user (e.g., using a progress bar).
 - F-012: Must visualize the sum of consumed macronutrients (proteins, fats, carbohydrates) in grams.